dangoslen/dangoslen-me-site/content/blog/surviving-your-first-code-review.md

 When I entered into my first full-time role, I learned that code reviews were a common part of ensuring code quality.
 Often done via [pull requests](https://dangoslen.me/blog/whats-the-point-of-pull-requests-anyway/), developers were encouraged to provide feedback on how to improve code and validate its correctness before merging code to the mainline.
 The core intention was to keep a high-quality codebase.
 Sounds good.

-But there is something we all fear: rejection.
+But there is something we all fear: **rejection**.
 We fear not being good enough.
 Code reviews become a place for junior engineers (or any engineers really) to come face to face with that fear.
 That first time you request a review from the senior engineer on the team can be daunting.

 And let's face it: no one's code is perfect.
 Your code review will have some form of feedback.
 Even as a senior engineer, I get regular feedback from my peers about how to improve my code.
 For junior engineers, the feedback can often be a lot and overwhelming.
 Comments like "Don't do this." or "Change this to use a ternary expression." or "Why?" can easily take a bright-eyed engineer and make them question how they ever got a job in the first place.